 The Jelly Bean projectiles continued throughout the Beatles’ first American tour.
 In August of ’64 at the Cow Palace in San Francisco, the concert came to a halt twice due to an unrelenting attack of Jelly Beans on the Beatles.
 In fact, multiple Jelly Bean tossing fans were kicked out of their concert at the Olympia Stadium in Detroit.

-15 billion jelly beans are exported per year, which means that about 1.25 billion jelly beans will be enjoyed this June for National Candy Month.
-As we celebrate this month of sweets, we remember how Brits and Americans alike turned seemingly harmless sugary delights into rainbow bullets of destruction for The Beatles.
+As we celebrate this day of sweets, we remember how Brits and Americans alike turned seemingly harmless sugary delights into rainbow bullets of destruction for The Beatles.
 While jelly beans were a luxurious candy for American President Ronald Reagan to indulge in, jelly beans were small weapons used against the Beatles by crazed and adoring fans.

 Jullea Powell